vaishmantha/vaishmantha.github.io/_posts/2024-5-19-Transformers.md

 ## Questions
 1. How does embedding model get trained?
-2. The result is a probability distribution over tokens, is there an entry for each token though?
+2. The result is a probability distribution over tokens, is there an entry for each token?

 ## Links
 * [Visual intro to Transformers](https://www.youtube.com/watch?v=wjZofJX0v4M)